CodeScop/Oge-Mai-Field-Guide/hunts02.md

-LAST UPDATED 10 DEC 2020
+LAST UPDATED 15 FEB 2021

 We left off Season 1 (and you **must** complete The Curator of Elder Library to unlock Season 2, and the Season 1 quest list will help with that) back in the Forest.
 Now, in the Desert, we're on to Season 2: The Season of Wandering, watched over by the Shepherd.